 - 1 cup ginger ale chilled

-- Cut up fresh fruit such as tart apples, strawberries, kiwi, oranges, and peaches for serving
+- Fresh fruit such as tart apples, strawberries, kiwi, oranges, and peaches, sliced, for serving

 - In a large pitcher, combine Moscato, fruit juices, and soda.
 Add cut up fruit, reserving some for individual glasses.